Connacht Rugby: Stadium

 The Sportsground has been the historical home of Connacht Rugby since the late 1920s.
 Located on the College Road and within walking distance of the city centre, it is known as a spartan and inhospitable venue for visiting teams.
 It is particularly notorious for its wet and windy conditions due to its location near the Atlantic coast and Galway's rainy climate.
 In addition to its use by Connacht, The Sportsground is also used for greyhound racing, with the track running between the playing field and the stands.
 The stadium is owned by The Galway Agricultural & Sports Society Ltd. who lease it to both Connacht Rugby and the Irish Greyhound Board.
-Due primarily to the issue of ownership, the development of The Sportsground has lagged behind that of the other Irish provinces who, with the backing of the IRFU, have moved ahead with major developments of their home grounds.
+Due primarily to the issue of ownership, the development of The Sportsground lagged behind that of the other Irish provinces who, with the backing of the IRFU, moved ahead with major developments of their home grounds.

 Following increased support for the province in the wake of improved results, particularly the 2015–16 title-winning season, the Connacht Branch stated their intention to undertake either a large scale redevelopment of The Sportsground or a move to an alternative stadium.
 The ultimate stated aim for the province is a stadium with a capacity of at least 10,000 spectators, that has full covering on all stands and the ability to cater for a wide variety of fans.
 Surveys have been taken from supporters of the team and business owners in Galway city to determine what facilities and services would be expected from a new stadium.
-A move to a new location would likely mean playing in a municipal stadium in Galway city, though there is a stated preference within the province's leadership to remain at The Sportsground if possible.
+A move to a new location would likely mean playing in a municipal stadium in Galway city, though there was a stated preference within the province's leadership to remain at The Sportsground if possible.